Last updated 9.03.2023

 - TARGET GROUP

-The services of the Artificial Intelligence and Robotics Centre AIRE (AIRE) are targeted at small to medium-sized industrial enterprises (SMEs) and small mid-caps (up to 499 employees, turnover up to €100 million).
-We can provide a limited service (up to 10% of clients) to large mid-caps (up to 2999 employees).
-In the case of a large local company belonging to a multinational group, the numbers are added up worldwide.
+The AI & Robotics Estonia AIRE (AIRE) services are aimed at small to medium-sized industrial enterprises (SMEs) with up to 499 employees and a turnover of up to €100 million.
+We can offer limited service (up to 10% of clients) to larger local companies (up to 2999 employees).
+For a local company that is part of an international group, the numbers are summed up globally.

 AIRE’s target group is the processing industry (EMTAK C) and manufacturing companies.
-If necessary, you can inquire about belonging to the target group at info@aire-edih.eu.
-As an exception, companies outside the target group are invited to participate in webinars and trainings (if there are free places in the trainings).
+Inquiries about belonging to the target group can be made at info@aire-edih.eu.
+As an exception, companies outside the target group are welcome to participate in webinars (free) and trainings (considered as minor aid or VTA, subject to availability of places).
+Free participation in webinars requires registration through a legal entity (company/organization registration code).
+Companies in the AIRE target group are required to undergo a digital maturity assessment counseling service to continue using AIRE services.

 VOLUME OF TURNOVER | BALANCE SHEET | NUMBER OF EMPLOYEES |